3 Smart Exterior Home Remodel Ideas

 Ideas for Exterior Home Remodel Projects

-No matter how beautifully you decorate the inside of your home, the outside offers up the first impression to visitors, and these exterior home remodel ideas can be great investments for you as a homeowner—whether you’re planning to sell your house now or not.
+No matter how beautifully you decorate the inside of your home, the outside offers up the first impression to visitors.
+These exterior home remodel ideas can be great investments for you as a homeowner, whether or not you’re planning to sell your house right now.

 From adding texture to the exterior of your home to swapping out old windows for more contemporary ones to fixing up your front door, a home exterior makeover can be a smart way to make a lasting impact in a short amount of time.

-The overall cost of installing an exterior door is dependent upon complexity, materials, and where you live; it could run you as little as $150 or as much as $20,000.
-But most likely, installing an exterior door will cost between $510 and $1,607 with $1,045 being the average.
-The labor alone of having someone install it for you could cost around $450, so if you’re handy with tools, this could be where you save money.
+The overall cost of installing an exterior door depends on complexity, materials, and where you live; it could run you as little as $150 or as much as $13,800, according to the home services website Angi.
+But on average, installing an exterior door will cost between $546 to $2,375.
+Labor alone accounts for roughly one-third of the total cost of the project.
+So if you’re handy with tools, this could be where you save money.

 Even if you choose not to replace the door itself, a fresh coat of paint, updated knob and hinge hardware, and a new doorbell to match can go far in improving the curb appeal of your home’s exterior.